English Indian Shahi Paneer (1 Cup) and Almond roti (1 piece)

 Incorporate Protein

-Drink water before and during your meal to aid digestion and reduce the speed of sugar absorption.
+Drink water before and during your meal to help with digestion and prevent rapid blood sugar spikes.

 Find Glucose response for your favourite foods